SELECTSTAR-PM1/.github/profile/README.md

 ## 👋 Welcome!
 SELECTSTAR PM 1 TEAM guys :) 👋
-### 📃 This page is Guide on How to Use SELECTSTAR-PM1
+### 📃 This page is Guide on How to Use SELECTSTAR-PM1 GitHub
 ### 🚀 Let's Start our own smart(?)
 Github Life in the PM 1 Team by freely Uploading the Python Code used in respective Projects!

 #### First at all, Creating a New Repository for your Project